oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

 configure the `domain.spec.configuration.model.modelHome`
 and `domain.spec.configuration.model.wdtInstallHome` attributes
-to specify the location of the domain's WebLogic Deploy Tool (WDT) model files and the domain's WDT install.
+to specify the location of the domain's WebLogic Deploy Tool (WDT) model files and the domain's WDT installation.
 These default to `/u01/wdt/models` and `/u01/wdt/weblogic-deploy`
 respectively, and must be changed to specify a directory in `domain.spec.commonMountVolumes.mountPath`.
 For example: